Coláiste Iognáid: Rowing

-Coláiste Iognáid Rowing Club (CIRC) has won various regional and national trophies as well as having members represent Ireland in international competitions.
+Coláiste Iognáid Rowing Club (CIRC) has won a number of regional and national rowing trophies and several club members have represented Ireland in international competitions.

-In the 2005–2006 season, the women's junior crew won the women's junior eights and fours championships of Ireland and became the Connacht Tribune Team of the Year.
+In the 2005–2006 season, the women's junior crew won the women's junior eights and fours championships of Ireland and became the Connacht Tribune "Team of the Year".
 Four oarswomen from the club represented Ireland at the Home Internationals.
 Later in the year, the school bought new boats and oars.

 The school had students representing Ireland in the Home International and Coupe de la Jeunesse competitions in 2007 and 2008.
 The Jes also sent crews to Ghent, Belgium, for the annual KRSG international regatta.
-There the men's crew finished first in the junior-18 fours.
-At the 2008, Coup de la Jeunesse at the NRC, Cork, Eddie Mullarkey was in the two-bow seat of the men's coxed four that took silver, and Katie Barrett and Aifric Keogh competed in the women’s 8+ event, winning bronze medals.
+There, the men's crew finished first in the junior-18 fours.
+At the 2008 Coup de la Jeunesse in Cork, Eddie Mullarkey was in the two-bow seat of the men's coxed four that took silver, and Katie Barrett and Aifric Keogh competed in the women’s 8+ event, winning bronze medals.

-In 2008 the women won the all-Ireland junior women's eights title.
-In the 2008 Olympics in Beijing, Cormac Folan, a former student, competed in the bowseat of the Heavyweight Four, finishing 10th overall.
+In 2008, the women won the all-Ireland junior women's eights title.
+In the 2008 Olympics in Beijing, Cormac Folan, a former student, competed in Rowing at the 2008 Summer Olympics, in the bowseat of the Heavyweight Four, finishing 10th overall.
 Another ex-Jes rower, Paul Murray, won gold at the Universiade in Lithuania.
-That year, Cormac Folan of Freeport in Bearna represented Ireland in Rowing at the 2008 Summer Olympics.

 At the 2009 European Junior Rowing Championships at Vichy, France, Zoe Mannion and Aifric Keogh, representing Ireland, finished second to Britain to win a silver medal in the women's junior pairs.
 Three weeks previously, rowing as Coláiste Iognáid, the pair won the junior title at the Irish National Rowing Championships held in Cork.

 In 2016, the women won the junior 15 and 16 8s at the Irish Championships.

-At the 2020 Tokyo Olympic Games Aifric Keogh was part of the bronze medal-winning women's coxless four team.
+At the 2020 Tokyo Olympic Games, Aifric Keogh was part of the bronze medal-winning women's coxless four team.